 Spanish III

 Couse Number 602 Credit 1.0

-Course Fee TBD Length of Course Year
+Length of Course Year

 Grade 10-12 Prerequisite Spanish II

-Description: In Spanish III, there including more verb tenses, voca 0

-activities, informal discussions an • •

-our increasingly global society.
-S tudents continue e and deepen their study of th e language, lands and

-people of the Spanish speaking we orld.
-A grade of C or better in Level II is highly real commended.
+Description: In Spanish III, there is continued review of grammar along with a focus on new material including more verb tenses, vocabulary and the Spanish speaking world.
+Class discussions, interactive activities, informal discussions and writings help develop more effective communication skills useful in our increasingly global society.
+Students continue and deepen their study of the language, lands and people of the Spanish speaking world.
+A grade of C or better in Level II is highly recommended.

 Advanced Spanish IV

 Course Number 603 Credit 1.0

-Course Fee TBD Length of Course Year
+Length of Course Year

 Grade 11-12 Prerequisite Spanish III